cptmeeps/agar/README.md

 # Hexagonal Strategy Game

-A turn-based strategy game built using functional programming principles in Python.
+A turn-based strategy game built using functional programming principles in Python, featuring AI-driven players powered by Claude 3.5 Sonnet.

 ## Overview

 This project implements a hexagonal grid-based strategy game using pure functional programming paradigms.
 The game emphasizes immutable state management and side-effect-free functions to create a maintainable and testable codebase.
+The game features AI players that make strategic decisions using natural language processing.

 ## Game Rules

 ### Map and Players
-- The game is played on a fixed-size hexagonal grid
+- The game is played on a fixed-size hexagonal grid (default: 5x5)
 - Exactly 2 players participate in each game
 - Each player controls identical units with the same capabilities
+- Players start with 2 units each on opposite sides of the map

 ### Units
 - Each player can control multiple units